U.S. Campaign for Burma

-The United States Campaign for Burma (USCB) is a U.S.-based membership organization that evolved out of the Free Burma Coalition founded by Maung Zarni.
+The United States Campaign for Burma (USCB) is a U.S.-based organization that evolved out of the Free Burma Coalition founded by Maung Zarni.
 Founders were Jack Healey, who provided fiscal sponsorship to the organization from founding until it finally obtained its own nonprofit status in 2008, Jeremy Woodrum, and Dan Beeton.
 It is dedicated to empowering grassroots activists around the world to bring about an end to the military dictatorship in Burma.
 Through public education, leadership development initiatives, conferences, and advocacy campaigns at local, national and international levels, USCB works to empower Americans and Burmese dissidents-in-exile to promote freedom, democracy, and human rights in Burma and raise awareness about the egregious human rights violations committed by Burma's military regime.

 Mission

 The mission of USCB is to build a broad-based coalition of grassroots and institutional support for freedom in Burma.
 Today, USCB is active on social media and through its newsletter but does not maintain a physical location or any paid staff.